slatedocs/slate/source/index.html.md

-mac_address | string | The mac address of the Gateway ip_address | string | The ip address of the Gateway status | string | The connectivity status of the Gateway created_at | datetime | Datetime when the Gateway was created updated_at | datetime | Datetime when the Gateway was last updated
+mac_address | string | The mac address of the Gateway ip_address | string | The ip address of the Gateway status | string | The connectivity status of the Gateway devices | array | The associated devices of the Gateway created_at | datetime | Datetime when the Gateway was created updated_at | datetime | Datetime when the Gateway was last updated